NERC-CEH/time-stream/docs/source/user_guide/quality_control.rst

 Flags values in the ``TimeSeries`` outside or within a specified time range in the ``TimeSeries`` primary time column.

+This can either be used with min / max values of:

-This is useful for scenarios where there are consistent errors at a certain time of day, for example, during an automated sensor calibration time.
+- ``datetime.time`` : Useful for scenarios where there are consistent errors at a certain time of day, e.g., during an automated sensor calibration time.

+- ``datetime.date`` : Useful for scenarios where a specific date range is known to be bad, e.g., during a date range of known sensor malfunction.

+- ``datetime.datetime`` : As above, but where there you need to add a time to the date range as well.

 **Name**: ``"time_range"``